-Residents of the United States have the right to be free from violations of civil rights as provided for in the constitution.
+Residents of the United States have the right to be free from civil rights violations as provided for in the constitution.
 The Fourth Amendment protects people from unreasonable searches and seizures.
 The Michigan constitution contains similar protection.
-Defense lawyers with extensive experience filing motions to suppress evidence can protect you from a conviction based on an illegal search.
+Defense lawyers with extensive experience filing motions to suppress and dismiss illegally seized evidence can protect you from a conviction based on an illegal search.

-Search and seizure law, constitutional law, and the various laws dealing with suppression and dismissal for constitutional violations are highly complex and only the most skilled, experienced, and talented criminal defense lawyers have a handle on the intricacies of this area of law.
-Fearless and tenacious lawyers can use the Constitutions of the United States and Michigan to protect their clients from violations of their rights.
+Search and seizure law, constitutional law, and the various laws dealing with suppression and dismissal for constitutional violations are highly complex, and only the most skilled, experienced, and talented criminal defense lawyers handle the intricacies of this area of law.
+Fearless and tenacious lawyers can use the United States and Michigan Constitutions to protect their clients from violations of their rights.

 Case law has held that the 4th Amendment requires that a warrant be supported by probable cause for a search and seizure to be legal.
-There are several complex exceptions to the warrant requirement and prosecutors and police will do whatever they can to convince a judge that a warrant was not necessary.
-Many criminal defense lawyers fail to fully appreciate and understand these intricate federal and state laws and their clients end up being unnecessarily convicted.
-The defense attorney’s job is to effectively and persuasively argue in court that no warrant exception applies and any evidence should be suppressed.
+There are several complex exceptions to the warrant requirement, and prosecutors and police will do whatever they can to convince a judge that a warrant is unnecessary.
+Many criminal defense lawyers fail to appreciate and understand these intricate federal and state laws fully, and their clients are unnecessarily convicted.
+The defense lawyer’s job is to effectively and persuasively argue in court that no warrant exception applies and any evidence should be suppressed.
 If evidence is suppressed, that often leads to a dismissal of all charges.

-Some of the recognized exceptions to the warrant requirement include exigent circumstance, searches incident to a lawful arrest, stop and frisk, consent, and plain view.
-Each of these exceptions, while not requiring a warrant, still requires reasonableness and probable cause.
+Some of the recognized exceptions to the warrant requirement include exigent circumstances, searches incident to a lawful arrest, stop and frisk, consent, and plain view.
+While not requiring a warrant, each of these exceptions still requires reasonableness and probable cause.
 How much evidence is sufficient to make one of these exceptions apply to a warrantless search?
-The answer is up to the trial judge and the best chance of getting evidence suppressed is with an attorney that is highly experienced with constitutional law and someone that has a track record of winning in court.
+The answer is up to the trial judge, and the best chance of getting evidence suppressed is with an attorney who is highly experienced with constitutional law and has a track record of winning in court.
 A Motion to Suppress and Dismiss lawyer can help analyze your case and determine if law enforcement illegally seized evidence.

 Warrantless Stop of a Vehicle

-When making a determination as to the reasonableness of a stop for a traffic violation, the United States Supreme Court has stated that an automobile stop is subject to the constitutional and must be reasonable.
+When deciding on the reasonableness of a stop for a traffic violation, the United States Supreme Court has stated that an automobile stop is subject to the constitution and must be reasonable.
 As a general matter, the decision to stop an automobile is reasonable where the police have reasonable suspicion to believe that a traffic violation has occurred.
-Reasonable suspicion means an amount of evidence that is sufficient to cause an ordinary person to have a reasonable belief that there has been a violation of the law.
+Reasonable suspicion means an amount of evidence sufficient to cause an ordinary person to have a reasonable belief that there has been a violation of the law.

 In determining reasonableness, the judge must consider whether the facts known to the officer at the time of the stop would warrant a reasonable police officer to suspect a civil infraction or illegal activity.
 The reasonableness of an officer’s suspicion is determined case by case.
 The court determines if a traffic stop is illegal only when the defendant’s lawyer files a Motion to Suppress and Dismiss.
 If evidence is obtained in an illegal traffic stop, the evidence must be suppressed.
 Lawyers that routinely handle motions to suppress and dismiss have the best chance of successfully getting a judge to order the suppression of evidence and the dismissal of all charges!

 Police Stop and Questioning of a Pedestrian

 Under Michigan law, a person is seized when stopped by the police and does not feel free to leave or if the person is retrained.
 A display of authority that can result in a reasonable feeling of being unable to leave includes where the police activate their lights and siren, display weapons, block the path of a pedestrian, or if they make verbal orders to a person as they approach.
 Thus, when an officer approaches a person and seeks voluntary cooperation through non-coercive questioning, there is no restraint on that person’s liberty, and the person is not seized.
-On the other hand, if a person is physically restrained or does not reasonably feel able to leave, a seizure has occurred and it must be legal under the constitution.
+On the other hand, if a person is physically restrained or does not reasonably feel able to leave, a seizure has occurred, and it must be legal under the constitution.
 If the lawyer determines that the stop was illegal or improper, a Motion to Suppress and Dismiss might be appropriate.

-Under the Terry doctrine, if a police officer has a reasonable, articulable suspicion to believe a person has committed or is committing a crime, he or she may briefly stop that person for further investigation.
-The scope of any search or seizure must be limited to that which is necessary to quickly confirm or dispel the officer’s objectively supportable suspicion.
-Searches that exceed that which is necessary are illegal and in violation of the 4th Amendment.
+Under the Terry doctrine, if a police officer has a reasonable, articulable suspicion to believe a person has committed or is committing a crime, they may briefly stop that person for further investigation.
+The scope of any search or seizure must be limited to that which is necessary to confirm or dispel the officer’s objectively supportable suspicion quickly.
+Searches exceeding that which is necessary are illegal and violate the 4th Amendment.
 A Motion to Suppress could be filed in such a case, and your lawyer can fight for an Order to Dismiss all charges.

 To lawfully arrest a person without a warrant, a police officer must possess information demonstrating probable cause to believe that a criminal offense has occurred and that the defendant committed it.
 The judge determines at a hearing on a Motion to Suppress if there is probable cause based on the facts and circumstances known to the officer at the time of the arrest.
-Though an illegal arrest does not, by itself, automatically result in the dismissal of the charges, any evidence obtained as a result of the illegal arrest is properly suppressed.
+Though an illegal arrest does not automatically result in the dismissal of the charges, any evidence obtained as a result of the illegal arrest is appropriately suppressed.

 When you need a lawyer to stand up and protect your rights, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is ready, willing, and able to protect and defend you.
 If the prosecutor and judge are fighting to put you away, we will fight even harder to protect you.
 If your rights have been violated, we will do whatever is necessary to expose the violation.
 When things get serious, and your life is on the line, you need LEWIS & DICKSTEIN, P.L.L.C in your corner.